ballerina-platform/module-ballerinax-postgresql/docs/spec/spec.md

 5. Executes an SQL query, which calls a stored procedure.
 This can either return results or nil.

-All the above operations make use of `sql:ParameterizedQuery` object, backtick surrounded string template to pass SQL statements to the database. `sql:ParameterizedQuery` supports passing of Ballerina basic types or typed SQL values such as `sql:CharValue`, `sql:BigIntValue`, etc. to indicate parameter types in SQL statements.
+All the above operations make use of `sql:ParameterizedQuery` object, backtick surrounded string template to pass SQL statements to the database.
+The `sql:ParameterizedQuery` supports passing of Ballerina basic types or typed SQL values such as `sql:CharValue`, `sql:BigIntValue`, etc. to indicate parameter types in SQL statements.

 # 2. Client